zerasul/mdbook_en/4SGDK/sgdk.md

 LibMd, is a library that incorporates SGDK, with a series of functions and data that will allow us to create video games for Sega Mega Drive; it incorporates everything necessary to handle the hardware either to manage the controls, video, sound, etc..

-Is written in C and you can check the documentation inside the SGDK itself, in the _doc_ folder.
+Is written in C and assembler and you can check the documentation inside the SGDK itself, in the _doc_ folder.

 ### Rescomp